Rolodophone/nea/report/report.md

 ### Widgets

 - These are pre-made actors that implement commonly used UI elements, such as buttons and checkboxes

+## Systems overview

+- `RenderSystem`: renders entities
+- `ScoreSystem`: listens to game events and increases score
+- `SpawningSystem`: randomly spawns items, enemies and background objects
+- `InputSystem`: makes the player move/attack by responding to keyboard, mouse and touch input

 ## TODO what other sections should I have?